muxinc/elements/README_INTERNAL.md

 This repo uses [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) and Github Actions for continuously publishing Mux elements.

+> Make sure you have a `GH_TOKEN` environment variable set to [create the release notes](https://github.com/lerna/lerna/tree/main/commands/version#--create-release-type) in Github.
+> This token can be created in Github under [Settings > Developer settings > Personal access tokens](https://github.com/settings/tokens).

 1. From the workspace root directory, run `yarn version:update`.
    This will bump the version of the packages changed since the last release and push those changes to Github.
    You might have to manually correct the version if the suggestion of Conventional Commits is not right.